rmamet/apcsp-portfolio-rmamet/instructions/2-first-change.md

 words from the `<h1>` tag and then if you open the page in its own tab, you'll see the title you entered in the tab.

+To learn more about HTML, read my [About Markup](./A-about-markup.md) intro.

 ### About Astro Component's

 `<Page title="Ava's Portfolio">` was your first use of a _component_, which is a way web programmers